 Becoming a Mental Health Technician in 5 Steps

 Mental health technicians, also known as psychiatric aides or psychiatric technicians, are medical support personnel who provide direct personal care to psychiatric patients.
 They perform a variety of duties under the supervision of nurses, social workers, psychologists and psychiatrists.
+Some of these duties include sitting down with patients to observe their condition, making records of concerns, administering medications, escorting patients to daily activities and helping patients complete daily activities.
+Aside from working with patients, mental health technicians may also aid doctors in the admitting and discharging of patients.
+In extreme cases, technicians may be required to physically restrain patients who become physically violent.
 See the table below for more information about career requirements.

 |Education Field of Study||Mental Health Technology|